belindamo/derp/section_notes/01-research-concept-direction.md

-Please refine this research concept and direction
+Please refine this research concept and direction. in the style of neurips.&#x20;

 # Distribution Enforcement via Random Probe and Distribution Nudging